SilentDemonSD/FZBypassBot/README.md

 - `XSRF_TOKEN`: Get from `sharer.pw` Cookie for Login base.
 - `UPSTREAM_REPO`: Put Upstream Repo to Update.
 Defaults to `https://github.com/SilentDemonSD/FZBypassBot`
 - `UPSTREAM_BRANCH`: Put Branch Name.
 Defaults to `main`

 ---

+## ***Contributions***
+- Open-source Project needs you to fill in the gaps for long term Usage
+- Try forking and Push your Codes and open a Pull Request !
+- If you want to help by providing Snippets or Scripts, Send to Me at Telegram [@MysterySD](t.me/MysterySD)

+**Thanks for Reading, yeh !!**

+---